Dorif/fragalyseqt/README.md

 ## How to get it working at *ubuntu/Debian/SUSE/macOS?

 Install Python 3.8+, git and PyQt5/PyQt6/PySide6 (only these Python bindings for Qt are supported) in any way that is comfortable to you.
-After this, clone FragalyseQt from Git repository and install remaining requirements.
-I propose you to do this using pip:
+After this, clone FragalyseQt from Git repository, install and run it.
+I propose you to do this using pip3:

 ```bash
 git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt && pip3 install . && fragalyseqt